2014 Institute on General Education and Assessment

-Campus Action Plans
+From Planning to Campus Action

 In addition to attending participation-based workshops, a significant portion of the Institute curriculum is reserved for teams to work independently to advance their own campus’s general education reform goals.
 During these periods, teams share ideas, map strategies, and consult with Institute faculty on specific obstacles or issues.
-Teams use this time to prepare campus “action plans” to bring back to campus.
-The action plan is intended to identify initial and continuing steps for implementation and advancement upon returning to campus, key persons to engage in the change process, and a realistic timeline for accomplishing goals.
-Action plans are shared in small groups at the end of the Institute with two to three additional campus teams in order to receive feedback and guidance from fellow Institute participants and Institute faculty.
+Teams use this time to prepare a campus “action plan” to bring back to campus.
+The action plan is intended to represent initial and continuing steps for implementation and advancement upon returning to campus, key persons to engage in the change process, and a realistic timeline for accomplishing goals.
+Action plans are shared in small groups at the end of the Institute with two to three additional campus teams in order to receive helpful feedback and guidance from fellow Institute participants and Institute faculty.

 Questions may be directed to Alexis Krivian at email@example.com or 202-387-3760 x404.